-One potential threat to our approach that treats firm-level techies as an indicator of firm-level technological sophistication is that firms can purchase ICT, R&D, and other technology-related consulting services.
-By hiring a consultant, firms can obtain and maintain ICT without increasing the direct labor costs of techies, and expenditures on consulting would show up in as a purchased service.
-Table B3 indicates that this is not a large concern, since expenditure on R&D is overwhelmingly spent within the firm, with the median firm spending nothing on external R&D. Moreover, less than 3 percent of techie hours are in the IT and R&D consulting sectors in 2019, which implies that over 97 percent of the hourly services supplied by techies are obtained in-house rather than purchased from consultants.
+One potential threat to our approach is that firms can purchase ICT, R&D, and other technology-related consulting services.
+This cost would show up as a purchased service, not as a productivity-enhancing activity.
+Table B3 indicates that this is not a large concern, since expenditure on R&D is overwhelmingly spent within the firm, with the median firm spending nothing on external R&D. Moreover, less than 3 percent of techie hours are in the IT and R&D consulting sectors in 2019, which implies that over 97 percent of the hourly services supplied by techies are obtained in-house rather than purchased from consultants.12